 Increasing knowledge spill-overs to the economy: Globally, in the agri-food sector, open data helps shape best practices.
 Transparency around targets, subsidy distribution and pricing, for example, creates incentives which affect the behaviours of producers, regulators and consumers.
 It also helps the public authorities to make better decisions.

-Addressing global challenges more effectively: When studying climate change and its impact on agriculture and food security, free access to data from all over the world is of great importance.
-It is therefore strategic for publicly-funded research in agriculture and environment to adopt the "FAIR principles" for data and also open access to publications.
+Addressing global challenges more effectively: When studying climate change and its impact on agriculture, food security and safety, free access to knowledge / data from all over the world is of great importance.
+It is therefore strategic for publicly-funded research in agriculture and environment to adopt the "FAIR principles" for data / knowledge and also open access to publications.

 Promoting citizens’ engagement in science and research: As a science of observation, Agricultural sciences should strongly benefit from "citizen science" projects collecting information from farmers which help to better understand ecosystem functioning.
 In return, farmers and the food processing sector could better manage their production having access to knowledge bases.
 For the consumers this would result in more food security and safety.

+Improve food safety and well-being through transparent food supply chains preventing food-fraud and criminal activities (e.g. melamine or horse-meat crisis)

 Rules of engagement and Principles